Are you an employer in the NWT and need help filling job vacancies? We can help.

 If you have an approved Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC), you are not required to further advertise for the position but you are required to submit proof of your approved LMIA.

-If you are applying under the Skilled Worker or Express Entry categories, you must have advertised the job for a minimum of 14 consecutive calendar days within the past twenty (20) months immediately prior to submitting your application.
+If you are applying under the Skilled Worker or Express Entry categories, you must have advertised the job for a minimum of 14 consecutive calendar days within the past eighteen (18) months immediately prior to submitting your application.

 For applications under the Entry Level/Semi-Skilled Occupations category, advertisements must be posted for a minimum of 30 consecutive calendar days, within the past eighteen (18) months immediately prior to submitting your application.